khmaher/HPC_metagenomics/README.md

   <br>
   <font size="4"><b>6.1) Alignment</b></font>
   <br>
-  To remove the host sequences we must first align our reads to the host genome.
-To do this we will use <b>BWA</b> to align our trimmed sequences to our reference genome.
+  To remove the host sequences we will use a software called [deacon](https://github.com/bede/deacon).

- We have already indexed our genome when we downloaded it.
-You should have index files with the  extensions '.sa', '.pac', '.ann', '.amb' and '.bwt' that will be automatically detected and used in the mapping step below.

- bwa mem is an alignment algorithm well suited to Illumina-length sequences.
-The default output is a SAM (Sequence Alignment Map format).
- However, here we pipe the output to samtools, a program for writing, viewing and manipulating alignment files, to sort and generate a BAM format, a binary, compressed version of SAM format.
+ Deacon is a fast sequence filtering tool which uses the genome of the species we want to remove to deplete the unwanted host reads.
  <br>

- The following script will first map our paired end data generated from trimmomatic to our reference, it will then combine the single end orphan reads into a single file and map those to the genome.
+ The following script will first index the host genome file and then filter each of our trimmed files to remove the unwanted sequences.
- The resulting BAM files are then combined into a single file which will be used in the next step to call SNPs.

   <br>
   <b>The command line argument you must supply is:</b><br>